leonardslog/10x_multiome_analysis/README.md

 # 17            leptomeningeal cell                8
 # 18                        unknown                8
 ```
-Visualization of shared gene features between the _Microcebus murinus_ and _Callithrix jacchus_ references and multiome data show there are 860 genes in the _Microcebus_ reference dataset that are absent in the _Callithrix_ genome reference.
-While irrelevant for this experiment due their absence in the query dataset derived from a subset of brain tissue with very specific expression profiles, this highlights how suboptimal reference selection for annotation can drastically impact downstream results if target genes of interest are not represented.
+Visualization of shared gene features between the _Microcebus murinus_ and _Callithrix jacchus_ references and multiome data reveal that 840 genes in the _Microcebus_ reference dataset are absent in the _Callithrix_ genome reference:
 ```
 library(VennDiagram)
 venn.diagram(